Omvoh by is a Prescription medication manufactured, distributed, or labeled by Eli Lilly and Company. Drug facts, warnings, and ingredients follow.

 Mirikizumab-mrkz inhibits the release of pro-inflammatory cytokines and chemokines.

 Mirikizumab-mrkz exhibited linear pharmacokinetics with dose-proportional increase in exposure over a dose range of 60 to 2400 mg given as an intravenous injection or over a dose range of 200 to 400 mg given as a subcutaneous injection, in healthy volunteers.
-There was no apparent accumulation of mirikizumab-mrkz concentrations in serum over time when administered as a subcutaneous injection every 4 weeks to subjects with ulcerative colitis.
-The estimated exposure parameters of mirikizumab-mrkz at steady state are summarized in Table 3.
+There was no apparent accumulation of mirikizumab-mrkz concentrations in serum over time when administered as a subcutaneous injection every 4 weeks to subjects with ulcerative colitis or Crohn's disease.
+The estimated exposure parameters of mirikizumab-mrkz at steady state are summarized in Tables 5 for ulcerative colitis and 6 for Crohn's disease.

 a OMVOH 300 mg as an intravenous infusion over at least 30 minutes at Weeks 0, 4, and 8. |